red-jackets-jazzband/red-jackets-fakebook/readme.md

 How to configure
 ----------------

-* Make sure you have: Node.js & NaturalDocs
+* Make sure you have: Node.js

 * install all plugins